ZhangYiJiang/cs2103-docs/README.md

 ```

 Note that Markdown is not processed inside HTML, so you must use HTML to write any additional inline markup you need inside the caption.

+### Print link URLs

+For important URLs such as links to the project repo that would be useful printed, add a `print-url` class using the attributes Markdown extension:

+    Ensure you have [**Java version 8 update 60**][java]{: .print-url } or later installed on your computer.

+This will add the URL behind the link using CSS generated content when the page is printed.
+Use this sparingly, as URLs are long and can disrupt the flow of the page for readers.

 ## Additional Features